Microsoft Teams Logo

 Real-life sales automation examples

-Manual task: You get 30-40 new leads coming in daily via different channels, which used to lead to duplications within your CRM.
+Manual task: You have 30-40 new leads coming in daily via different channels, which used to lead to duplications within your CRM.
 It would take several hours a week to manually fix this.

-Automated solution: An automation tool like Zapier branches out into multiple potential results and help visualize sales paths.
+Automated solution: An automation tool like Zapier can check for existing contacts, then automatically add new leads to your CRM.
+Your CRM app can then visualize sales paths.
 From this you can then build a sales flow.
-Read about how we automated our sales processes in this Medium article.
+That’s how we built an automated sales process for ScreenCloud with Close.io, Slack, Trello, and Zapier.

 Marketing automation

 Digital marketing is becoming increasingly complex.
-According to a study by Forrester, global spend on marketing automation is predicted to rise from $15.6 billion (2019) to $25.1 billion in the next four years.
+According to a study by Forrester, global spend on marketing automation is predicted to rise from $15.6 billion in 2019 to $25.1 billion over the next four years.
 The reason?
 Customers now expect a highly personalized, relevant experience, and the only way for marketers to keep up with that demand is through automation.

-The life of a marketer mainly consists of identifying opportunities, executing them, then analyzing the data available to see what works and what doesn’t.
+The life of a marketer mainly consists of identifying opportunities, executing on them, then analyzing the data to see what worked and what didn’t.
 After all, marketing is a numbers game played by creatives.
 Inevitably, a large chunk of time is spent on the operational stuff.
-Automation offloads that repetitive work and frees up marketers to do what they do best: think.
+Automation offloads that repetitive work and frees up marketers to do what they do best: Think.

-Pardot, HubSpot and Marketo are three well-known “Swiss Army knife” marketing automation tools that let you manage the entire customer journey – from customer acquisition to advocacy.
-These are complete solutions where you can execute email automation, targeted email campaigns, manage sales leads, track customer behavior, and more, and collect data at every stage of the process.
+Pardot, HubSpot and Marketo are three well-known “Swiss Army knife” marketing automation tools that let you manage the entire customer journey–from customer acquisition to advocacy.
+These are complete solutions where you can build email automations, target email campaigns, manage sales leads, track customer behavior, and collect data at every stage of the process.

-Another fairly easy automation win could be setting up a chatbox using conversational marketing tools like Drift or Intercom.
+Another fairly easy automation win could be setting up a chatbox using conversational marketing tools like Drift or Intercom, with ChatGPT to create better responses and moderate user comments.
 With customers’ expectations continually changing, enabling a bot service to answer queries 24/7 can automate the right responses, lead to complimentary content and ultimately (hopefully) turn these conversations into qualified leads.

 pocketknife multi-tool